Top 10 High Calcium Foods You Should Know

 Leafy Green Vegetables

-Leafy greens are a fantastic source of calcium, making them a perfect choice for vegans, lactose-intolerant individuals, or those who simply prefer plant-based options.
-Vegetables such as kale, broccoli, collard greens, and bok choy are rich in calcium and offer additional health benefits.
-For example, one cup of cooked kale contains approximately 100 mg of calcium, along with other nutrients like vitamin K and fiber.
+Leafy greens are a great way to get calcium, which makes them a great choice for vegans, people who can't eat dairy, or people who just prefer plant-based foods.
+Kale, broccoli, collard greens, and bok choy are all vegetables that are not only rich in calcium but also have other health benefits.
+For example, one cup of cooked kale has about 100 mg of calcium, along with other nutrients like vitamin K and fiber.

 Seafood